 • Spanish: Yo conduzco un coche

-• Portuguese: Eu dirijo um carro
+• Brazilian Portuguese: Eu dirijo um carro

 • Italian: Io guido una macchina